 - Serve over pasta or mashed potatoes.
 Garnished with grated Parmesan cheese and chopped fresh basil.

-- Season 2 ½ pounds boneless country ribs, cut into 2-3 inch chunks with ½ teaspoon garlic powder , ½ teaspoon onion powder, ½ teaspoon salt, and ½ teaspoon black pepper.
+- Season 2 ½ pounds boneless country ribs, cut into 2-3 inch chunks with ½ teaspoon garlic powder , ½ teaspoon onion powder, ½ teaspoon kosher salt, and ½ teaspoon black pepper.
 Set aside.

 - Turn the Instant Pot to Saute, 15 minutes.
 Add 2 Tablespoons olive oil, let the oil heat up.
 Add in the seasoned pork and sear until brown on all sides.
 Set aside pork.